mishra1010/LangGraph/README.md

 3. Create a list and store all thread_ids - After the second point implementation, old thread id is getting lost, so we need to save it

-4. On clicking a particular thread id, load that particular conversation - Make a button so that when we chick thread id button, chat will resume
+4. On clicking a particular thread id, load that particular conversation - Make a button so that when we chick thread id button, chat will resume with all history in that thread

+## Day 10 - LangGraph + SQLite = Chatbot that remembers

+We used in-memory previously and then resume chat.
+We will use database with chatbot in this session which will help resume the chat.

+Steps -

+1. Create a new frontend and backend files

+     pip install langgraph-checkpoint-sqllite
+     import sqlitesaverinstead of inmemorysaver
+     create sqlite db
+     then connect in backendfile
+     invoke chatbot
+     make changes to frontend just at the session setup

+Files

+langgraphdb_backend

+streamlit_frontend_db